bonomip/campbell-s-loves-bitcoin/README.md

-# campbell-s-loves-bitcoin
+# Campbell's Loves Bitcoin

 A 2D platform game made in Unity and written in C#.

+# Info

-Made for fun and learn coding in C#.
+Made for pure fun and to increase my personal skills.

-Started in 2016
+Started in 2016.